What is music therapy?

 Music therapy is the functional use of musical interaction to enhance and develop socialisation, communication, self-expression, and sensory-motor skills.

-Music therapy sessions are “facilitated by the music therapist who draws from a variety of therapeutic processes which reflect their knowledge and experience in areas including psychology, physiology, social/behavioural sciences and human development” (Australian Music Therapy Association website, 2014).
+Music therapy sessions are “facilitated by the music therapist who draws from a variety of therapeutic processes which reflect their knowledge and experience in areas including psychology, physiology, social/behavioral sciences, and human development” (Australian Music Therapy Association website, 2014).

-It has been scientifically shown that music crosses multiple regions of the brain and creates neural pathways which can be of benefit to many individuals including those with: developmental delays; speech and language problems; cerebral palsy; autism spectrum disorder; intellectual, physical or emotional disabilities.
+It has been scientifically shown that music crosses multiple regions of the brain and creates neural pathways.
+This can be of benefit to many individuals including those with: developmental delays; speech and language problems; cerebral palsy; autism spectrum disorder; intellectual, physical or emotional disabilities.

 Therapeutic Characteristics of Music:

 - Music stimulates and utilises many parts of the brain

 - Music is easily adapted to and can be reflective of, a person’s abilities

 - Music structures time in a way that we can understand

 - Music provides a meaningful, enjoyable context for repetition